-Her first book, Animal Pioneers, published in 1936, was the outgrowth of undergraduate research at George Washington University, from which she was graduated with distinction in 1930.
+Animal Pioneers, published in 1936, was the outgrowth of undergraduate research at George Washington University, from which she was graduated with distinction in 1930.
 It was a collection of stories about such historical animals as the cat the Puritans hanged for catching mice on Sunday, the dog that sailed the Pacific with Balboa, and the Dutch spaniel that came over on the Mayflower.

-Her book The Blue Cat of Castleton was a runner-up for the 1949 Newbery Award.
+The Blue Cat of Castleton was a runner-up for the 1949 Newbery Award.
 Illustrated by Janice Holland, it was cited by the American Institute of Graphic Arts as one of the 53 most distinguished children's books published in the previous five years.
 In 1945 her accomplishments in the field of children's literature brought her the GWU Alumni Association Achievement Award.

 Chief among her civic efforts were the successful appeal for $30,000 to build a new public library branch in Cleveland Park, and a campaign for the creation of a children's division in the Library of Congress.
 Unhappily, although she knew the first was a certainty, Catherine did not live to see it, nor was she ever to know that her hope for a children's division in the Library of Congress was finally realized.

 Alberta Powell Graham (1875-1955)

 The following is taken from a tribute to Mrs. Graham written by Eloise Lownsbery: